znarfm/mathCMDer/README.md

 ### Features

 - Customizable number of questions
-- Choose from addition, subtraction, or multiplication operations
+- Choose from addition, subtraction, multiplication, or division operations
 - Set a range of operand values
 - Optional timer for each question
+- Local leaderboard

 ### Installation

+Make sure you have Python 3.6 or higher installed to run this program.

 1. Clone the repository